msr3nf/TRBP_Demo/README.md

 interest.*

-*4. Finally, we offer a feature that helps users identify orthologous TFs and co-regulated gene sets between humans and mice.
-We hope that the results of our pipeline will help identify novel transcriptional regulatory networks in VSMCs that can be therapeutically targeted for the treatment of advanced atherosclerosis.*
+*4. Finally, we offer a feature that helps users identify orthologous TFs and co-regulated gene sets between humans and mice.*

+*We ultimately hope that the results of our pipeline will help identify novel transcriptional regulatory networks in VSMCs that can be therapeutically targeted for the treatment of advanced atherosclerosis.*